 Any questions for the GESA Steering Group please feel free to email us

-The GESA Young Professional Working Group aims to provide a forum for people at the start of their careers to grow their skills and experience in internationally financed projects and programmes.
-The ultimate aim is to support those members interested in building careers that contribute to the sustainability of those international projects the communities they support.
-After some initial diagnostic sessions two key areas of activity for the working group have emerged:
+The GESA Early Careers Working Group is formed of representatives from leading environmental consultancies and finance institutions.
+It aims to provide a forum for people at the start, or early stages of their career, to grow their skills and experience in environmental and social (E&S) risk management related to international projects.
+The ultimate ambition is to support those members interested in building careers that contribute to the sustainability of those international projects and the communities they support.

 Taking place on the 17th May 2018, this event aimed to provide a forum to explore emerging SIA themes, approaches, challenges and opportunities.
 This is in the context of the increased recognition of importance of social issues and risks in ESIA processes over the past ten years.
 To frame the discussion, the following three areas of enquiry was discussed by a panel of industry experts and the audience:

 With representative social specialists from lenders (EBRD), consultants (Mott MacDonald, ERM) and developers (BP) speaking, this event was designed to offer a mixture of industry perspectives.
 Just as importantly, a key objective of the event was to provide a platform for additional and alternative perspectives and to facilitate and encourage audience participation.